 My kids are fans of peanut butter and honey sandwiches, and I’m not sure how well this cinnamon honey would pair with peanut butter, but the other plain spreadable honey sold alongside this cinnamon honey would be great on a peanut butter sandwich.

 Overall, it’s a nice treat and I’m glad I decided to try a jar.

 Berryhill Spreadable Honey is a limited-time ALDI Find that comes in two varieties: pure honey and cinnamon.
 I sampled the cinnamon flavor, and it was delicious on an English muffin topped with a little butter.
 It would go well on any type of bread such as toast, biscuits, or rolls.
 If you like to sweeten your hot tea with honey, this is a novel option as well.
-If you like honey, you can’t really go wrong with this spreadable variety, and it comes with the benefit of being less drippy and messy than regular liquid honey.
+I wish it didn’t have natural flavor added to it, but otherwise, if you like honey, this comes with the benefit of being less drippy and messy than regular liquid honey.